 - Add wine, leave to bubble for a few minutes then add chicken stock, bay leaves, thyme, sugar and salt and pepper to taste.
 Arrange figs and meatballs in amongst and on top of the shallots.
 The meatballs need to be almost covered in the liquid.

 - Bring to the boil, cover with the lid and reduce the heat to a very low simmer for 30 minutes.
 Remove the lid and simmer for another hour, until the sauce has reduced and intensified, Gently turn the meatballs occasionally during this time.

-- Transfer to a large serving dish, whisk and dollop yoghurt on top and scatter with fresh herbs.
+- Transfer to the lamb meatballs to a large serving dish.
+Whisk and then dollop the yoghurt on top and scatter with fresh herbs.

 Makes around 25 – 30 meatballs.
 Serves 6